Kansas State Wildcats and Kentucky Wildcats play in NCAA Tournament second round

 Kentucky Wildcats (22-11, 12-6 SEC) vs. Kansas State Wildcats (24-9, 11-7 Big 12)

-The Kansas State Wildcats have gone 11-7 against Big 12 opponents, with a 13-2 record in non-conference play.
-Kansas State is third in the Big 12 with 34.7 points per game in the paint led by Keyontae Johnson averaging 8.4.

-The Kentucky Wildcats are 12-6 in SEC play.
-Kentucky ranks second in the SEC shooting 35.2% from 3-point range.
+The Kentucky Wildcats’ record in SEC games is 12-6.
+Kentucky ranks fifth in the SEC giving up 67.6 points while holding opponents to 42.7% shooting.

-TOP PERFORMERS: Markquis Nowell is shooting 35.0% from beyond the arc with 2.4 made 3-pointers per game for the Kansas State Wildcats, while averaging 16.8 points, 7.8 assists and 2.4 steals.
-Johnson is averaging 16.6 points and 5.7 rebounds over the last 10 games for Kansas State.
+TOP PERFORMERS: Keyontae Johnson is scoring 17.7 points per game with 7.1 rebounds and 2.2 assists for the Kansas State Wildcats.
+Markquis Nowell is averaging 16.9 points and 3.6 rebounds while shooting 35.3% over the last 10 games for Kansas State.

 Oscar Tshiebwe is averaging 16.2 points, 13.5 rebounds and 1.6 steals for the Kentucky Wildcats.
 Antonio Reeves is averaging 18.5 points over the last 10 games for Kentucky.